KHEngineering/RoboRio/faq/fms.md

 - roboRIO USB: 172.22.11.2
 - roboRIO mDNS: roboRIO-####.local (where #### is your team number with no leading zeroes) You should be able to use this address to communicate with the roboRIO over either interface through ping, browser, etc.
-- Robot Radio: 10.TE.AM.1 (where TE.AM is your 4 digit team number with leading zeroes if required) (This is the address set by the FRC Bride Configuration Tool)
+- Robot radio: 10.TE.AM.1 (where TE.AM is your 4 digit team number with leading zeroes if required) (This is the address set by the FRC Bride Configuration Tool)
-- roboRIO Ethernet: DHCP, assigned by the Robot Radio
+- roboRIO Ethernet: DHCP, assigned by the robot radio
-- Driver Station PC: DHCP, assigned by the Robot Radio
+- Driver Station PC: DHCP, assigned by the robot radio
-- Additional programming computers: DHCP, assigned by the Robot Radio (DHCP range: 10.TE.AM.20 to 10.TE.AM.199)
+- Additional programming computers: DHCP, assigned by the robot radio (DHCP range: 10.TE.AM.20 to 10.TE.AM.199)

 Note: You can still assign static IPs to any device on the robot.
 However, do so between 10.TE.AM.2 and 10.TE.AM.19 so as to not interfere with the DHCP addressing on the of the field.